Brentwood, Austin, Texas: Recreation

 Brentwood is divided by a wide median creek on which stand many large trees on Arroyo Seco.
-These 150 trees were planted in February 1993 through public and state contributions to the Austin Energy Planting for the Future Fund, a special fund of the Texas Parks and Recreation Department.
+These 150 trees were planted in February 1993.
 Nearby popular attractions include the 120 ft mosaic Wall of Welcome, which was completed and dedicated in March 2008.

 Public open space includes Brentwood Park, spanning just over 9 acre, with tennis courts, soccer fields, baseball diamonds and a playscape.
 Only 1% of the Brentwood neighborhood is public open space, but plans for the neighborhood include a neighborhood dog park at a location yet to be decided.
 Brentwood is known for its native old-fashioned bars and hamburger joints, some of which date to the 1930s.
 Threadgill's was frequented by Janis Joplin when she attended the University of Texas in the 1960s.
 Local traditions include annual events sponsored by the neighborhood nonprofit Violet Crown Community Works, which helped raise funds to make the Wall of Welcome possible, and the annual holiday decoration of the canal along Arroyo Seco with luminarias.